 You need to grow tough skin to thrive as an insurance agent.
 Some potential clients will not be interested in what you have to say.
 Convince the interviewer that you can handle rejection well.

 I understand that the insurance industry is highly competitive, and therefore, rejection is part of the job.
-However, I do not treat it as a failure but a cue to work even harder in finding new leads and building more relationships.
+However, I do not treat it as a failure but as a cue to work even harder in finding new leads and building more relationships.
 At times I also contact lost or former clients and request another shot.

 13. Out of All the Sales You Have Registered, Which One Was the Most Fulfilling?